jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/README - USAGE.txt

 IMPORTANT

-Edit the SCMTools batch/shell script and provide a valid JDK 8 and a valid RTC Plain Java Client Libraries folder
+Edit the SCMUtils batch/shell script and provide a valid JDK 8 and a valid RTC Plain Java Client Libraries folder

 Use Case: Exporting and persist randomized data from a repository workspace.